e-020/GETRSSAI/README.md

-# rssandfreeai
-application get feeds and topics from ai

-From channel ex : CNN
-and translate to arabic

-require : code chatgpt
+#ِAI FEED AND RSS
+An application for getting news and topics from website articles From a channel, for example: CNN, and translating them into Arabic
+Required: ChatGPT code